Mississippi murder suspect captured in Kansas

 "I have a video showing a vehicle that is very similar to the vehicle that he (Deaton) was known to be driving," the Neshoba sheriff said.
 "That vehicle belonged to a victim that was found deceased in Rankin County.
 There is no link we know of between this woman and the other two victims."

-Deaton has been charged with one count of first-degree murder in his girlfriend's death as well as aggravated assault in the jogger's shooting, according to Guest, the Rankin County prosecutor.
+Deaton has been charged with one count of first-degree murder in his girlfriend's death as well as aggravated assault in the jogger's shooting, according to Rankin County District Attorney Michael Guest.
 He has not been charged in the Neshoba killing.

 The preliminary cause of death in the Robinson case was manual strangulation, he said.